Nwalokajessica/PROJECT-2-SECOND-SEMESTER-FOR-JESSICA-NWALOKA-/README.md

 Verified the SSL certificate by visiting https://jessica.web.strangled.net

-Ensured the secure connection was active by checking for the padlock icon in the browser’s address bar.
+Ensured the secure connection was active by checking for the padlock icon in the browser’s address bar

 ---
 ### 7. **Running the Web Page**